 While it’s a shame there are no more ‘adventure roads’ it does make getting from place to place a lot faster (not to mention a lot more comfortable).

-For those looking for a budget hotel on Phu Quoc, Kinh Bac Hotel is a good option!
+For those looking for a budget hotel in Phu Quoc, the Fortuna hotel is a good option!

 We booked this accommodation for our Phu Quoc trip and really enjoyed our stay.
-The rooms are large and clean, with ensuite bathrooms.
+The rooms are spacious and clean, with ensuite bathrooms.

 Check prices on Agoda | Check prices on Booking